Roanna Maharaj

 Director

-Born in Trinidad and Tobago, Romaine's journey as an advocate began over 35 years ago when her only child was diagnosed with thalassaemia major.
-This life-changing moment ignited a passion for championing patient rights and driving systemic change that has defined her career ever since.
+Romaine's journey as an advocate began over 35 years ago when her daughter was diagnosed with thalassaemia major.
+This experience ignited a lifelong passion for championing patient rights, addressing health inequalities, and driving systemic change — particularly for marginalised communities whose needs have historically gone unaddressed.

 Contact: